 How to Separate the Content of a Cell in Excel with Flash Fill

 If you are using the latest version of Microsoft Excel, you can be benefitted with the Flash Fill option.
 The Flash Fill option in excel was introduced from 2013 version.
 I am using the Excel 2016 version.
-Using the Flash Fill option in 2016 version is like performing magic.
+Using the Flash Fill option in the 2016 version is like performing magic.
 To perform flash fill you need to create some extra columns beside your main column.

 In your example, our main column consists of a candidate`s name, age, and country.
 We will split this column into 4 different columns to show the First & Last name, Age, and Country.
 It is mandatory to have the main column along with the other columns.
-After inserting data to the whole table, you can delete the main table.
+After inserting data into the whole table, you can delete the main table.
 The procedure is stated below.

 - 1st create 4 new columns beside the main column.

-- In the cell, B2 write Albert and press enter.
-After this go to the Data option on top and click on to the Flash Fill indicating cell B2.
+- In cell, B2 write Albert and press enter.
+After this go to the Data option on top and click on the Flash Fill indicating cell B2.
 You will see that all the first name is inserted automatically in the adjacent column.

 - Carry on this process for the other columns.
 Like for the Column Age, press 62 in column D2 and perform the Flash Fill.

 Note: Don`t delete or edit the main column before performing the flash fill.
-You may find that same name is copied every time you perform the flash fill.
+You may find that the same name is copied every time you perform the flash fill.
 In that case, click on the Refresh All under the Data option of excel and then repeat the operation again.

 How to Split Cells in Excel Using Formula

-In Excel, we can use different functions like LEFT, RIGHT, MID, LEN and SEARCH to split the content of a cell.
+In Excel, we can use different functions like LEFT, RIGHT, MID, LEN, and SEARCH to split the content of a cell.
 Together these functions make formulas which can be used to extract content from a cell and it can also be used in other cells.
-In this example, I used some formulas to extract First & Last Name, Full Name and Age from a specific column and I used carried out the result in different columns.
+In this example, I used some formulas to extract First & Last Name, Full Name, and Age from a specific column, and I used carried out the result in different columns.
 The procedure is given below.